Official: Drilling done, demolition of collapsed condo set

 Approaching Tropical Storm Elsa added urgency to those plans with forecasts suggesting there could be strong winds in the area by Monday.
 The latest forecasts have moved the storm westward, mostly sparing South Florida, but National Hurricane Center meteorologist Robert Molleda said the area could still feel effects.

-“We’re expecting primarily tropical storm force gusts,” Molleda said, referring to gusts above 40 miles per hour.
+“We’re expecting primarily tropical storm force gusts,” Molleda said, referring to gusts above 40 mph (64 kph).

-- Hallmark now lets you send real cards from your phone in your own handwriting.
-Here’s how to try it for free.

 The method of demolition is called “energetic felling,” which uses small detonation devices and relies on the force of gravity.
 Levine Cava said that should bring the building down in place, containing the collapse to the immediate surroundings.

 State officials said they hired the BG Group, a general contractor based in Delray, Florida, to lead the demolition.
-It was not immediately known how the company was selected.
+They did not immediately respond to an inquiry about how the firm was selected, but a contract for the projects calls for the state to pay the company $935,000.

 CDI is “probably one of the best” in the industry, said Steve Schwartz, a member of the National Demolition Association’s board of directors.
 He described the company’s president and owner, Mark Loizeaux, as “cool, calm and collected.”